-South Yorks hire Works: Train to Work Context This intervention guarantees that any individual who wants and needs education, training or an apprenticeship will have an opportunity to do so 9 and be supported into sustainable employment.
-It draws upon past jobs programmes during recessions such as the Future Jobs Fund, and adapts it to the current situation, including linking to opportunities for growth, targeting disadvantaged groups, incentivising work placements and the acquisition of higher level skills.
+TRAIN TO WORK Context This intervention guarantees that any individual who wants and needs education, training or anapprenticeship will have an opportunity to do so 9 and be supported into sustainable employment.
+It draws upon past jobs programmes during recessions such as the Future Jobs Fund, and adapts it to the current situation, including linking to opportunities for growth, targeting disadvantaged groups incentivising work placements and the acquisition of higher-level skills.
 To do what The aim of this intervention is to give people the skills they need to secure employment and earn more.
-The MCA will guarantee work experience, apprenticeships, and training for all those who need them, and subsidise wages to incentivise employment-reducing unemployment and helping people remain in work and progress to better jobs.
+The MCA will guarantee work experience, apprenticeships, and training for all those who need them, and subsidise wages to incentivise employment- reducing unemployment and helping people remain in work and progress to better jobs.
 We will also provide support (e.g. coaching) to enable people remain in employment.
 Delivery The intervention will be delivered by local institutions (e.g. HE, FE colleges and training providers and existing delivery mechanisms).
 Organisations that already run education and training programmes (e.g. apprenticeships) have a strong existing network of relationships with local businesses.
 These organisations will work closely with employment support partners to improve targeting.
-This will be supported by the existing relationships with businesses, though the ability for wider business leaders to be engaged directly will be explored.
+This will be supported by the existing relationships with businesses, though the ability for wider business leaders to be ngaged directly will be explored.
 Training that delivers higher level skills and placement into sustainable and meaningful employment will be incentivised.
-It is also important that the programme ensures there is effective geographical and labour market coverage.
-This will be supported by co-working with local mental health providers and other support services, where delivery organisations will be encouraged to utilise referral pathways to provide individuals with wider support, or information on where this can be accessed.
-Targets This intervention will target approximately 20,000 people .
-Targets and routes into employment will be optimised for the following groups: • Young people (and apprentices, graduates and leavers); • Women; • Disabled; • People from BAME background; and, • People from disadvantages backgrounds
+It is also imported by co-working with local mental health providers and other support services, where delivery organisations will be encouraged to utilise referral pathways to provide individuals with wider support, or information on where this can be accessed.